binkley/kotlin-application-transactions/README.md

 This project demonstrates one approach to application-side transactions.
-To keep the example within a single local process, there are some abstractions that need translation into an actual distributed scenario:
+To keep the example within a single local process, there are some abstractions that need translation into:

 - Clients &mdash; treated as separate local threads: in a true distributed scenario these would be multiple processes